Housetrap: Plot

 A storm begins and Helen unexpectedly arrives at the beach house.
 Helen has a strange way of joking, saying cruel or acerbic things, and then laughing it off.
 Bob finds her charming, especially after she gives him pain relievers to aid his bad back, while Linda and Louise become paranoid and fear for the safety of their family.
-With the knowledge that Teddy has a crush on Helen, Bob asks Linda to stop interfering between them saying that Linda's going to ruin his chances.
+Knowing Teddy has a crush on Helen, Bob asks Linda to stop interfering between them, saying Linda's going to ruin his chances.
 Later, drugged on pain relievers, Bob tells Helen she is nice and reveals to her that Linda thinks she is a murderer.

 Helen takes Linda up to the widow's walk and tells her that she never killed her husband.
 When Linda backs away from her she slips and falls over the railing, but is pulled up by Helen.
-The rest of the family arrive and Louise attacks Helen trying to save her mother.
-However Linda reveals that she no longer believes Helen is a murderer after she pulled her to safety.
+The rest of the family arrives, and Louise attacks Helen, trying to save her mother.
+However, Linda reveals that she no longer believes Helen is a murderer after she pulled her to safety.
 Teddy meanwhile, does fall off the roof but is saved when he lands on mud instead of the rocks.
 As the rest of the family gathers around Teddy and helps him up, a drugged Bob reaches into the mud and discovers a box filled with a hammer and pulled-out nails, indicating that Helen really did murder her husband.
 In his state Bob takes the box to mean that Helen, despite knowing how to do basic maintenance, hides this fact in order to continue to keep Teddy around.
 He promises to keep Helen's secret.

 The episode ends as the family is leaving the next morning, as well as Teddy.
-Linda tells Helen to drop by their restaurant anytime with Teddy and they drive off.
+Linda tells Helen to drop by their restaurant anytime with Teddy, and they drive off.
 In the last shot, the family faces the camera, and through the back window, the camera shows Helen with a serious expression on her face as dramatic music plays.

 Reception

 Caroline Framke of The A.V.
 Club gave the episode an A−, saying, "Housetrap" is a solid episode that manages to balance some more surreal material with grounded punchlines.
-This is especially noteworthy if only because it’s a destination episode that takes place entirely outside the restaurant, which has either made for some of the strongest episodes or the most uncontrollably zany ones."
+This is especially noteworthy if only because it's a destination episode that takes place entirely outside the restaurant, which has either made for some of the strongest episodes or the most uncontrollably zany ones."
 The episode received a 1.2 rating and was watched by a total of 2.47 million people.
 This made it the fourth most watched show on Fox that night, behind Brooklyn Nine-Nine, Family Guy and The Simpsons.

 Dan Fybel won the Writers Guild of America Award for Outstanding Writing in Animation at the 68th Writers Guild of America Awards for his script to this episode.